The Québec maritime Blog

 Boasting a very large population in the Far North, caribou can also be found in the mountains of Parc national de la Gaspésie, which is home to the only caribou herd south of the St. Lawrence.
 Of particular note due to its small size, the caribou population in Gaspésie was classified as threatened by the Québec government in 2009.
 It’s worth hiking to the top of Mt.
 Jacques-Cartier to see these animals in an exotic tundra environment.
 The park’s naturalist guides will be happy to answer all your questions.
 You can also observe caribou at the top of Mt.
 Albert and in the Mt.
 Richardson sector in smaller numbers.
 Bring your binoculars and warm clothes and get ready for an unforgettable experience!

 Much like moose, white-tailed deer live in all the forested areas of Bas-Saint-Laurent, Gaspésie and Côte-Nord and can be observed in nearly all of the wildlife reserves and national parks of these regions, particularly in Parc national du Bic and Parc national du Lac-Témiscouata.
 However, Anticosti Island (Côte-Nord) could be called their true kingdom.
 It should be noted that white-tailed deer are not indigenous to the island—they were introduced in 1896 by Henri Menier, who owned the entire island at the time.
-Today, Anticosti’s deer population is around 160,000 animals, spread out over the 8000-km² (3000 sq. ft.) island (roughly 16 times the size of the Island of Montréal).
+Today, Anticosti’s deer population is around 115,000 animals, spread out over the 8000-km² (3000 sq. ft.) island (roughly 16 times the size of the Island of Montréal).
 By comparison, the human population on Anticosti is about 240 people.
-There’s no doubt you’ll see white-tailed deer on the island!
+There’s no doubt you’ll see white-tailed deer during your visit!

 During your vacation in the maritime regions of Québec, be sure to explore our forests where you can encounter some of the many animal species that live here.
 Wonder and unforgettable memories are guaranteed!